msawczyn/EFDesigner/VSMarketplace blurb.md

 **ChangeLog**

+**1.2.7.0**
+   - Works with Visual Studio 2019!
+   - Better formatting for XML comment docs
+   - Fix: Removed duplicate indices being created for key fields
+   - Fix: Setting different value than default produces duplicated HasColumnType call in EF Core (See https://github.com/msawczyn/EFDesigner/issues/58).
+Thanks to tdabek (https://github.com/tdabek) for the PR!
+   - **[NEW]** Added autoproperty toggle for association ends, allowing for implementation of partial methods to examine and/or override association getting and setting
+   - Removed experimental method added in 1.2.6.22 for generation of orphan association cleanup.
+The experiment failed :-(
+   - Documentation enhancements

 **1.2.6.25**
    - Fix for duplicate associations when `Implement Notify` is true

 **1.2.6.24**
-   - Fix for join table schema generation in certain scenarios
+   - Fix for join table schema generation in certain scenarios (EF6)
    - Fix for regression error producing code gen errors in EFCore navigation properties
    -
 **1.2.6.23**